sirixdb/sirix/README.md

 <p>&nbsp;</p>

-## Versioning at the subfile level / efficiently store and query snapshots, that is revisions of your data
+## Versioning at the subfile level
 Sirix is a storage system, which brings versioning to a sub-file granular level while taking full advantage of flash based drives as for instance SSDs.
 As such per revision as well as per page deltas are stored.
 Time-complexity for retrieval of records/nodes and the storage are logarithmic (O(log n)).
 Space complexity is linear (O(n)).
 Currently, we provide several APIs which are layered.
 A very low level page-API, which handles the storage and retrieval of records on a per page-fragment level (whereas a buffer manager handles the caching of pages in-memory and the versioning takes place even on a lower layer for storing and reconstructing the page-fragments in CPU-friendly algorithms), a cursor based API to store and navigate through records (currently XML/XDM nodes) on top, a DOM-alike node layer for simple in-memory processing of these nodes, which is used by Brackit, a sophisticated XQuery processor.
 And last but not least a RESTful asynchronous HTTP-API.
 Our goal is to provide a seamless integration of a native JSON layer besides the XML node layer, that is extending the XQuery Data Model (XDM) with other node types (support for JSONiq through the XQuery processor Brackit).
 In general, however we could store every kind of data.
 We provide

 1. The current revision of the resource or any subset thereof;